-Once finishing, students can go on to study BTEC Sport at Level 3 in Sixth Form or at college.
-Students can also participate in sports coaching courses on a pathway to a range of jobs in sport.
+What happens when you finish?
+Once finishing, students can go on to study BTEC Sport at Level 3 or participate in sports coaching courses on a pathway to a range of jobs in sport.

-Speak with your PE teacher or view more information online at: https://qualifications.pearson.com/content/dam/pdf/btec-tech-award-sport-spec.pdf
+Speak with your PE teacher or view more information online at: https://qualifications.pearson.com/content/dam/pdf/btec-tec- awards/sport/2022/specification-and-sample-assessments/btec-tech-award-sport-spec.pdf

-Component 1 - Controlled Assessment - 30% towards final grade

-Component 2 - Controlled Assessment - 30% towards final grade

-Component 3 - Exam - 40% towards final grade
+Component 1 - 60 Marks - Controlled Assessment Component 2 - 60 Marks - Controlled Assessment Component 3 - 60 Marks - Exam

-I enjoy the practical elements in my learning and my written work help me develop these skills.
+I enjoy the practical elements in my I earning and my written worked help me develop these skills.
+I enjoy the practical elements in my I earning and my written worked help me develop these skills.

 I enjoyed PE at KS3 and doing theory lessons about Sport has helped me understand the range of skills and qualities that I have, to help me with my work.